-We use a technique from a previous work (Laroche et al., 2009).
+We use a technique from a previous work [12].
 It does not need to declare the reachable states : they are automatically created when reached.
 This is also a parameter-free algorithm, which is very important when we consider that most dialogue application developers are not familiar with reinforcement learning theory.
 We keep the developer focussed on its main task.
-The two additional tasks required for the reinforcement learning are to define the variable set on which the alternative choice should depend, and to implement a reward function based on the expected evaluation of the task completion, in order to get a fully automated optimisation with an online evaluation.
+The two additional tasks required for the reinforcement learning are to define the variable set on which the alternative choice should depend, and to implement a reward function based on the task completion, in order to get a fully automated optimisation with an online evaluation.
 The dialogue system automatic evaluation is a large problem that goes beyond the scope of this paper.
 However, sometimes, the dialogue application enables to have an explicit validation from the user.
 For instance, in an appointment scheduling application, the user is required to explicitly confirm the schedule he was proposed.
 This user performative act completes the task and provides a reliable automatic evaluation.

-3.2 Learning and Monitoring Synergy in the Design Optimisation
+3.2.
+Learning and Monitoring Complementarity in the Design Optimisation

 The learning algorithm and the SDS developers are two actors on the same object : the dialogue system.
 But, they work at a different time space.
 The learning algorithm updates its policy after each dialogue while the SDS developers monitor the system behaviour more occasionally.
-The same kind of opposition can be made on the action space of those actors.
-The learning algorithm can only change its policy among a limited amount of alternatives, while the SDS developers can make deeper changes, such as implementing a new dialogue branch, adding new alternatives, new alternative points, removing alternatives, etc...At last but not least, their sight ranges vary a lot too.
+The same kind of opposition can be made on their action sets and their sight ranges.
+The learning algorithm can only change its policy among a limited amount of alternatives, while the SDS developers can make deeper changes, such as implementing a new dialogue branch, adding new alternatives, new alternative points, removing alternatives, etc...Their sight ranges vary a lot too.
 The learning algorithm is concentrated on the alternative sets and automatic evaluation and ignores the rest, while the SDS developers can apprehend the dialogue application as a whole, as a system or as a service.
 He can also have access to additional evaluations through annotations, or user subjective evaluations.

-These functionality differences make their respective roles complementary.
+These functionality differences make their respective roles complementarity.
 The SDS developers have the responsibility for the whole application and the macro-strategic changes while the learning manager holds the real-time optimisation.

-3.3 Control vs. Automation : the Trusting Threshold
+3.3.
+Control vs. Automation : the Trusting Threshold

-As argued by Pieraccini and Huerta (Pieraccini and Huerta, 2005), finite state machine applied to dialogue management does not restrict the dialogue model to strictly directed dialogues.
+As argued by Pieraccini and Huerta [1], finite state machine applied to dialogue management does not restrict the dialogue model to strictly directed dialogues.
 Finite state machines are easily extensible to powerful and flexible dialogue models.
 Our dialogue design tool offers various extensions : dialogue modules, hierarchical design, arbitrary function invocation at any point of the design, conditional statements to split the flow in different paths.
 All those extensions allow designing any topology of the finite state machine required to handle complex dialogue models like mixed-initiative interaction.
 Dialogue model is not the point where research and industry fail to converge.